Published: December 28, 2021

 YouTube is steadily growing as a website, getting millions of visitors daily.
-However, the video sharing platform is much more than that, which is why we’ve put together this list of stats and fun facts.
-Without further ado, let’s check out some of the figures behind the leading website’s rise to fame.
+However, the video-sharing platform is much more than that.
+That’s why we’ve put together this list of stats and fun facts.
+Let’s check out some of the figures behind YouTube’s rise to fame.

 General YouTube Statistics and Data